liuhoward/teaching/business_intelligence/Datawarehouse_Installation.md

 ### 7. NOTE

 1. For MAC users, ask IT to install Windows or borrow a Windows laptop from UA library and perform above steps
+2. If you use Visual Studio 2019, please refer this [link](https://blog.pragmaticworks.com/visual-studio-2019-bi-design-tool-extensions) to implement installation and tutorial.

-2. If you are not able to find the instance name/ Server name to connect to database engine.
+3. If you are not able to find the instance name/ Server name to connect to database engine.
 Follow below steps:

 Navigate to: